waliullah14/ECE-1204_2210035/Lab 01/Lab Report 01.md

 ![Screenshot 2024-09-09 023041](https://github.com/user-attachments/assets/c3c6cc0a-c92b-4a0d-9efe-41389c2fbffb)

 ### Discussion and Conclusion:
-From the experiment, we can learn to create classes and objects in C++ language.
+<p align = "justify" >From the experiment, we can learn to create classes and objects in C++ language.
 We learnt to access public the fields of a class from the main function.
-This concept reduces the length of our code and makes the code easy to understand.<br>
+This concept reduces the length of our code and makes the code easy to understand.</p>

 ____

 ### Experiment No: 02
 ### Name of the Experiment: To write a C++ program to display the details of a university student, including department, roll number, name, series, and age.
 ### Theory:
-In C++ language, different classes and objects can be created and different problems can be solved easily reducing the length of the code.
-For declaring class the following syntax is followed:
+<p align = "justify" >In C++ language, different classes and objects can be created and different problems can be solved easily reducing the length of the code.
+For declaring class the following syntax is followed:</p>

 ```cpp
 class ClassName
 {